 Hastings Country Park Local Nature Reserve

 Hastings Country Park Nature Reserve is the most prestigious area of biodiversity management in the Borough.
-It is the largest area of public open space, largest nature reserve and highest designated site for biodiversity protection.
+It is the largest area of public open space in the borough.

 The reserve consists of Hastings Cliffs Special Area of Conservation, Hastings Cliffs to Pett Beach Site of Special Scientific Interest and Hastings Country Park, as well as heritage designations such as scheduled ancient monument.
 The site is renowned as an area of archaeological importance.